vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: none

 The number of virtual CPUs for the VCH endpoint VM.
 The default is 1.
-Set this option to increase the number of CPUs in the VCH VM, for example if the VCH will handle large volumes of containers, or containers that require a lot of processing power.
+Set this option to increase the number of CPUs in the VCH endpoint VM.

-**NOTE** Use the `--cpu` option instead of the `--appliance-cpu` option to increase the overall CPU capacity of the VCH vApp, rather than on the VCH endpoint VM.
+**NOTE** Always use the `--cpu` option instead of the `--appliance-cpu` option to increase the overall CPU capacity of the VCH vApp, rather than increasing the number of CPUs on the VCH endpoint VM.
 The `--appliance-cpu` option is mainly intended for use by VMware Support.

 <pre>--appliance-cpu <i>number_of_CPUs</i></pre>